Meatloaf Cooking Time: How Long to Bake the Perfect Loaf

 Eggs play a crucial role in keeping meatloaf moist.
 They bind the meat together and add richness and flavor.
 I usually use 1-2 eggs per pound of meat.

-Part 8: Common Meatloaf Mistakes: Avoiding the Pitfalls
+Part 8: Common meatloaf mistakes: Avoiding the Pitfalls

 Here are some common mistakes that people make when baking meatloaf and how to avoid them: